mysql/mysql-utilities/doc/man/mysqlrplshow.rst

        +--- localhost:3310 - (SLAVE)
        |
        +--- localhost:3312 - (SLAVE)

+As shown in the example, you must provide valid login information for the master.

 To show the full replication topology of a master running on the local host, use the following command::